gfox1984/gfox1984/README.md

 Graduated with 1st class degree.

+## Contributions

+Creator of [granular-hooks](https://github.com/gfox1984/granular-hooks), the React hooks you know, with added granularity.

 ## About me

 Father of 2, I live in Orleans in the centre of France